THE DEEP CHECK

 A.K.
 Kerton, 2009 : Climate Change and the Earth’s Magnetic Poles, A Possible Connection

 While it is highly likely that the movement of earth’s magnetic poles are contributing to climate change, how is that possible since air is not attracted to magnetism?
 Recent research found that the movement of earth’s magnetic poles causes gravity waves which affect earth’s very high altitude magnetic radiation shield.
 That affects air currents in the earth’s upper atmosphere.
+Solar radiation hitting earth’s magnetic radiation shield (not to scale).

 Jing Liu, et al. Solar flare effects in the Earth's magnetosphere, Nature Physics (2021)